-Following initial digestion and sample preparation typically utilizing a robotic Bravo AssayMap system, samples are separated by EASY nLC 1200 and then analyzed by mass spectrometry.
+Following initial digestion and sample preparation typically utilizing a robotic Bravo AssayMap system, samples are separated by 1D or 2D UHPCL (EASY nLC 1200, and 2D NanoAcquity) and then analyzed by mass spectrometry.

 Advanced mass spectrometry instruments include two Thermo Orbitrap Fusion Lumos Tribrid systems and a Thermo Q-Exactive Plus.
-Global serum proteomic analysis (thousands of proteins) is supported with the Seer Proteograph SP100 system.
+Global serum proteomic analysis (thousands of proteins) is supported with the Seer Proteograph system.